Can you go to jail for not paying debt?

 Debt collectors are finding ways to send you to jail

-Debtors’ prison is not supposed to be something you have to worry about in the United States these days.
-The practice of sending people to jail over unpaid debts was abolished in the U.S. over two centuries ago.
-So while you can be sued over an unpaid debt in civil court, there shouldn’t be any reason you end up in criminal court over any kind of debt… except possibly debts owed to the government in the form of criminal court fees.
+Debtors’ prison is not supposed to be something you have to worry about in Canada these days.
+The practice of sending people to jail over unpaid debts was abolished over two centuries ago.
+There shouldn’t be any reason you end up in criminal court over any kind of debt… except possibly debts owed to the government in the form of criminal court fees.

 Unfortunately, it seems like debt collectors are finding ways to get around these restrictions.
-As a result, a man was arrested over an unpaid $1,500 bill for a student loan debt that he’d taken out over thirty years ago.
-What’s more, a new report from NerdWallet seems to indicate this isn’t an isolated incident.
+A man was arrested over an unpaid $1,500 bill for a student loan debt from over thirty years ago.
+What’s more, a report from NerdWallet seems to indicate this isn’t an isolated incident.
 It could potentially happen with any debt, including one incurred with a credit card.

 The practice is definitely underhanded, but is it illegal?

-Again, keep in mind that debtors’ prison is supposed to be abolished and even the mere act of a collector threatening you with jail time is supposed to be against the law.
-That’s right, just for saying you could go to jail over a debt a collector is supposed to be open to face a civil suit where you could receive a cash compensation for being threatened.
+Again, keep in mind that debtors’ prison is supposed to be abolished.
+Even the mere act of a collector threatening you with jail time is supposed to be against the law.
+Just for saying you could go to jail over a debt a collector is supposed to be open to face a civil suit.
+You could receive cash compensation for being threatened.

 So what gives?